SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 )
-NOT "exclusion restriction*" NOT "exclusion limit*" NOT "dark matter" NOT "quantum" NOT "ion*" NOT "stereotyp* behav*" NOT "thermodynamic*" NOT "recombina*" NOT "electrolumin*" NOT "lumin*" NOT "glyco*" )
+NOT "exclusion restriction*" NOT "exclusion limit*" NOT "dark matter" NOT "quantum" NOT "ion*" NOT "stereotyp* behav*" NOT "thermodynamic*" NOT "recombina*" NOT "electrolumin*" NOT "lumin*" NOT "glyco*" NOT "flora*" NOT "pollen" NOT "pollinat*" NOT "rat" NOT "rats" NOT "mouse" NOT "mice" )
 ```